Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Supplements: on small Chow-weight homology, Chow-weight cohomology, and the relation to motivic spectra

 \begin{rema} \begin{enumerate}

+\item It would certainly be interesting to relate the results of this paper to earlier statements on effectivity of cohomology (of singular varieties); cf. Theorem 1.2 of \cite{blesnl}.

+\item Recall (see Theorem 5.3.14 of \cite{kellyast}) that higher Chow groups of varieties can be computed using quite explicit complexes of algebraic cycles.
+This gives a hope to compute some of the groups $\chowm_{j}(N,R,i)$ (for an arbitrary coefficient ring $R$) if a motif $N\in \obj \dmger$ is "expressed in terms of" $\mgcr(X_i)$ for some $X_i\in \var$ (cf. Remark \ref{iesn}(2)).
+Next one can apply Corollary \ref{cmothomol} to obtain some information on Chow-weight homology of $N$ (say, in the case $R=\q$) and to study various (co)homology of $N$ (see Propositions \ref{phomol} and \ref{pconj}).

+It also may make sense to look at $\chowm_{j}(M',\zop,i)$ for $M'=\mgr(X)$ instead (see Remark \ref{rmgq}(2)) even though these groups may fail to have "reasonable" descriptions in terms of homology of complexes of algebraic cycles.

 \item The main formulations of this paper are easier to apply when $R=\q$ (or $R$ is a $\q$-algebra).
-Now we describe some ideas related to motives and cohomology with integral and torsion coefficients.
+Now we describe some ideas related to motives and homology with integral and torsion coefficients.

-Firstly we note that a bound on the dimension of a motif certainly yields some information on its (co)homology.
+Firstly we note that a bound on the dimension of a motif clearly yields some information on its (co)homology.
 In particular, the $\zl$-\'etale homology $H$ of an object $M$ of $\chower$ of dimension at most $d$ is concentrated in degrees $[-2d,0]$ (here we take a prime $l\neq p$, a coefficient ring not containing $1/l$, and consider the \'etale homology over an algebraically closed field of definition; we apply our convention for enumerating homology).
 Moreover, considering the relation between $\zl$-homology and $\zlz$-one one obtains that $H_{-2d}(M)$ is torsion-free.

 One can use these simple remarks for studying the $E_2$-terms of Chow-weight spectral sequences for $H$; cf. Proposition \ref{phomol}.
 In particular, the latter of them can be applied for studying "comparing $M$ with $M\otimes \q$"; cf. \cite[Remark 3.11]{voibook}.
-Note however that the groups $E_2^{**}T(H,M)$ cannot be recovered from the weight filtration on $H_*(M)$ in general; see \cite[\S3.1.3]{gs}.
+Note however that the groups $E_2^{**}T(H,M)$ cannot be recovered from the weight filtration on $H_*(M)$ in general; see \cite[\S3.1.3]{gs} (cf. the proof of Proposition \ref{pgs}(2)).

-These observations certainly demonstrate the actuality of bounding dimensions of motives (for our purposes).
+These observations demonstrate the actuality of bounding dimensions of motives (for our purposes).
 We will say more on bounds of this sort in part \ref{idimbound} of this remark.

 \item In the current paper we treat Chow-weight homology (of a fixed $M\in \obj \dmger$) as functors that associate to field extensions of $k$ certain $R$-modules.
 Yet one can apply a "more structured" approach instead; it seems to be especially actual for $R\neq\q$.